TolkienPotat/shooter/README.md

-# shooter
+# Shooter Game Initiate

-a game I am making
+A game made using LWJGL and openGL.
+The goal is simple: Shoot the enemies.